Charles Keter: Career

 From 1993 to 1994, Keter worked as a systems analyst at Telkom Kenya.
 He performed well and was then promoted to a position of assistant manager of the anti-fraud section.

 Keter began his political career in 2002 when he contested for a parliamentary seat and won to represent the people of Belgut Constituency in the National Assembly of Kenya.

 Keter joined the Orange Democratic Movement in 2007 and was elected for the second time as MP for Belgut in the National Assembly in the December 2007 parliamentary election.
 From 2008 to 2013, he was Assistant Minister of Energy in addition to representing his people in Parliament.

 In 2013 he ran for the senatorial seat for Kericho County on a URP ticket under the Jubilee Coalition led by Uhuru Kenyatta.
-Keter won to become the second senator for Kericho County in 2013 since the independence of Kenya, a position that he held till he was named the Cabinet Secretary for Energy and Petroleum under Kenyatta.
+Keter won to become the first senator for Kericho County in 2013 since the independence of Kenya, a position that he held till he was named the Cabinet Secretary for Energy and Petroleum under Kenyatta.
 In 2015 he became Kenya's energy minister (Cabinet Secretary for Energy & Petroleum).
 He was moved to the Ministry of Devolution in 2021 in a reshuffle.
 He resigned in February 2022 to venture into elective politics in his Rift Valley's backyard.